-- Cut down on frozen food feeding as frozen foods tends to contain higher level of nutrient level comparing to dried one.
+- Cut down on frozen food feeding as frozen foods tend to contain a higher level of nutrient level comparing to dried one.

 - It is quite normal for tap water to have a high level of phosphate, higher than 1 ppm.
 In this case, you would have to get another source of water or ideally a RO/DI water filter.

 - It is ideal to make frequent water changes as this will help in keeping the phosphate levels from rising.
 Use a low phosphate water source and change the water up to 10 to 15% every week.